Vinodjha/customer-sentiment-analysis/README.md

 Feel free to contribute!
 Fork the repo, create a feature branch, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is an open-source and anyone is free to use it.

 ## Contact
 For inquiries, reach out via GitHub Issues or email: **v.jha85@gmail.com**